Sherlock Holmes Day (May 22)

 Related Holidays

-• National Book Lovers Day (Aug 9) – A perfect excuse to curl up with a classic mystery.
-Celebrate by revisiting your favorite Holmes story or exploring other iconic detective fiction.
+- National Book Lovers Day (Aug 9) – a good excuse to revisit a Holmes story or explore other classic detective fiction in the same tradition.

-• National Read a Book Day (September 6) – Whether it’s your first dive into A Study in Scarlet or a return to The Hound of the Baskervilles, it’s the ideal day to get lost in a good mystery.
+- National Read a Book Day (September 6) – whether it’s a first read of A Study in Scarlet or a return to The Hound of the Baskervilles, a straightforward reason to pick up something worth reading.

 Pin it!